 Euromonitor describes that consumers are beginning to see social media engagement as another obligation that requires time and energy.
 The phrase “JOMO” or “Joy of Missing Out” has been used to encapsulate the pleasure in spending time alone or resting.
 Consumers are drawn to brands that help them increase this “rest” time through software and holistic brand communications.

 Oberoi Hotels in India is creating experiences where people can pay to do nothing.
-Their “Digital Detox” packages offers customers time away from their devices and more time in mindfulness, meditation and spa treatments.
-These kinds of getaways are increasingly being marketed as a luxury experiences and come with a hefty price tag.
+Their “Digital Detox” packages offer customers time away from their devices and more time in mindfulness, meditation and spa treatments.
+These kinds of getaways are increasingly being marketed as a luxury experience and come with a hefty price tag.

 3. Brands that seem more human